Yuri Alberto

-Yuri Alberto Monteiro da Silva (born 18 March 2001), known as Yuri Alberto, is a Brazilian footballer who plays as a forward for Corinthians.
+Yuri Alberto Monteiro da Silva (born 18 March 2001), known as Yuri Alberto, is a Brazilian footballer who plays as a striker for Corinthians and the Brazil national team.

 Club career

 Santos

 Born in the northern neighbourhood of Vila Cristina in São José dos Campos, Yuri Alberto joined Santos' youth setup in 2013 at the age of twelve.
-On 28 July 2017, he signed his first professional contract after agreeing to a signed a three-year deal.
+On 28 July 2017, he signed his first professional contract after agreeing to a three-year deal.

 On 1 November 2017, Yuri Alberto was promoted to the main squad by interim manager Elano.
 He made his first team – and Série A – debut fifteen days later, coming on as a substitute for Renato in a 3–1 away loss against Bahia.

 Yuri Alberto scored his first goal for the club on 7 March 2018, netting the equalizer in a 2–1 Campeonato Paulista away loss against Grêmio Novorizontino; aged 16 years, 11 months and 20 days, he became the sixth youngest to score for Peixe in their history.
 He made his Copa Libertadores debut on 24 May, replacing Vitor Bueno in a 0–0 home draw against Real Garcilaso.

 After featuring sparingly during the 2018 campaign, Yuri Alberto only managed to appear twice under Jorge Sampaoli in 2019.
 In March 2020, he returned to the first team under new manager Jesualdo Ferreira, but still rejected a contract renewal from the club and opted to leave in July.

 Internacional

 On 16 July 2020, it was announced that Yuri Alberto agreed to a five-year contract with fellow top-tier side Internacional, effective as of 1 August.
 This led to a conflict with Santos, as the club claimed a clause in Yuri Alberto's contract granted them priority for the renewal.
 Shortly after the announcement in the media, Internacional released an official statement regretting the "leak" of the offer.

 On 3 August 2020, after releasing a note two days earlier stating that the club "wished him success on his career playing for Santos", Internacional announced the signing of Yuri Alberto on a five-year deal.
 The following 20 January, he scored a second-half hat-trick and made an assist in a 5–1 away routing of São Paulo, taking his tally up to ten league goals in only 16 matches.
-On 8 August 2021, he scored his second hat-trick for Internacional in a 4–0 away win over the Flamengo, reaching his fourth goal in the Série A season.
+On 8 August 2021, he scored his second hat-trick for Internacional in a 4–0 away win over Flamengo, reaching his fourth goal in the Série A season.